StefanOltmann/alexa-skill-sample-kotlin-smarthome-rest-api/README.md

 This library is licensed under Apache License 2.0.

-Feel free to modifiy and extend it to fit your needs.
+Feel free to modify and extend it to fit your needs.